formspree/formspree/README.md

 From now on, when someone submits that form, we'll forward you the data as email.

-## Some questions you might have:

-What about privacy?

-We don't store contents of the form submissions.
-Emails are sent using Mailgun's API, so on that end their privacy policies apply.

-### How much does it cost?

-Formspree is free for 1000 submissions per email each month.
-If you need more, please reach out.

-### Are there any limits?

-Yep, for now we cap submissions to 1000 per email for each month.
-If you need more, please reach out to team@formspree.io.

 ## Advanced features:

 Form inputs can have specially named name-attributes, which alter functionality.
 They are all prefixed with an underscore.